-The Commission has made a draft rule that amends rule 79 of the NGR to insert the word "and" in rule 79 between subrules 79(1)(a) and 79(1)(b) to make it clear that regardless of which subrule (2) criteria are relevant for the purposes of subrule 79(1)(b), the expenditure in question must also meet the prudency criterion under rule 79(1)(a).
+The Commission has made a final rule (which is the same as the draft rule) that amends rule 79 of the NGR to insert the word "and" in rule 79 between sub-rules 79(1)(a) and 79(1)(b) to make it clear that regardless of which sub-rule (2) criteria are relevant for the purposes of sub-rule 79(1)(b), the expenditure in question must also meet the prudency criterion under rule 79(1)(a).
+This amendment is expected to support the regulators in making decision on service providers' investments in the safety of pipelines that will also promote the NGO.

 The Commission has also determined to remove the limited regulatory discretion framework created by rule 40 of the NGR.
-Consequently, the draft rule also amends rule 79(6) of the NGR.
+Consequently, the final rule also amends rule 79(6) of the NGR.
 This is discussed further in Chapter 5.